zilinma/openai-realtime-agents/README.md

 import { injectTransferTools } from "./utils";

 // Define agents
-const haiku: AgentConfig = {
+const haikuWriter: AgentConfig = {
-  name: "haiku",
+  name: "haikuWriter",
   publicDescription: "Agent that writes haikus.", // Context for the agent_transfer tool
   instructions:
     "Ask the user for a topic, then reply with a haiku about that topic.",